Why I stopped going to the gym

 I loved going to the gym.
 Meeting up with my son, we would usually go for a highly sociable session to train and chat.
 I would recommend sessions with our personal trainer John, to anyone serious about wanting to get in shape.
 We combined weight training and cardiovascular with various forms of martial arts.
 I went from a stressed-out, obese executive, with chronic lower-back pain to a fully functioning person, although it took some months.
 John is a former UK karate champion, who motivates and inspires his clients.
 I can safely say that I would not have kept up the training sessions if it hadn't been for his powers of motivation.

-The biggest challenge for all busy people is to have the nerve to protect the gym, or yoga, or mindfulness weekly diary slots.
+The biggest challenge for all busy people is to have the nerve to protect that diary slot and the time needed for yourself either at the gym, playing your sport, out walking, doing yoga, or mindfulness - or for all of these.

 Getting honest about cheating